For whatever it's worth: my advice on job hunting in tech

 One important caveat here: I’m not suggesting you waste anyone’s time.
 I don’t recommend you interview for a job you know for sure you’d never consider taking.
 That’s rude to the person who’s giving their time to interview you in good faith.

 That said: you might be surprised how much things can change once you actually talk to some folks at any given company.
 The interview process has definitely changed my mind before, in both directions.
-I’ve said no to things I’d previously considered dream jobs, after getting a glimpse of the inner workings of the company.
-I’ve also said yes to jobs I applied for on a whim, never really expecting to hear back from, while contentedly employed elsewhere, having been so impressed.
+I’ve said no to things I’d previously considered dream jobs, and I’ve also said yes to jobs I applied for on a whim, both because of the interviews.
 So don’t ever be too sure before you’ve actually spent the time exploring.

 There’s nothing wrong with taking an interview just to learn more.
 In fact, that’s kind of the whole point.